Other Extras that we can quote you for...

 1. Table Decor, Centrepieces and the finishing touches to your Tables

-An area where Couples get confused is 'what does the Wedding Venue decorate?'
-Some Couples do not realise that what we provide stops at the table linen, napkins, cutlery, glasses and plates, and putting out sufficient chairs and rounds (round tables) according to your table plan.
-When it comes to centrepieces and table decor, you either do this yourself on the morning of your wedding (or if the room is vacated, the night before), putting out your own place names, favours, table centres etc. Or you hire in a table decor professional to do it all for you.
+Couples as 'what does the Wedding Venue decorate?'
+We provide the table linen, napkins, cutlery, glasses and plates, and put out sufficient chairs and rounds (round tables) according to your table plan.
+You do the centrepieces and table decor.
+You do these on the morning of your wedding (or if the room is vacated, the night before).
+You and your helpers put out your place names, favours, table centres etc. You can hire in a table decor professional to do centrepieces for you.

-Table Decor centrepieces is not something the Castle will routinely do for you, though we can set up your table decor, favours etc, and put bows on chairs and white covers etc, by separate arrangement, if you have not sorted out your own decor company.
+We can help set up your table decor, favours etc, and put bows on chairs and white covers etc, by separate arrangement, if you need help.

 2. Bunting and Venue Decor.

-Yes, we can even have our maintenance team climb tall ladders and put your bunting and balloons up, but you will need to contribute to the cost of any extra staff rota'd on to do this.
+Our maintenance team can climb tall ladders and put your bunting and balloons up, by separate arrangement.
 Or you can hire in a Balloon Decor Company or a Bunting Company to do this for you.